silverailscolo/ejb/_posts/en-us/2024-08-03-whisper-smart-fan.md

 ### Hardware used

-- Axial fan Ø125mm with variable speed EC motor, eg. the [Whisper Gold Line EC](https://www.ventilatieshop.com/buisventilatoren/whisper-buisventilator/whisper-gold-line-buisventilator-diameter-100mm-125mm-ec-motor-wgle/).
+- Axial fan Ø125mm with variable speed EC motor, e.g. the [Whisper Gold Line EC](https://www.ventilatieshop.com/buisventilatoren/whisper-buisventilator/whisper-gold-line-buisventilator-diameter-100mm-125mm-ec-motor-wgle/).
 You don't need the 10V controller, but order some spiral tubes, a muffler and connection pieces.
 - [M5 Stack Atom Lite](https://shop.m5stack.com/products/atom-lite-esp32-development-kit).
 A compact 25x25mm SOC with built-in RGB-led and button.
 I ordered my Atom [here](https://www.tinytronics.nl/nl/development-boards/microcontroller-boards/met-wi-fi/m5stack-atom-lite-esp32-development-board)
 - USB-A to USB-C cable
 - A [IRF520 MOSFET breakout](https://www.tinytronics.nl/nl/schakelaars/mosfet's/irf520-breakout-module) to boost the PWM-signaal from the Atom pin for the 10V= fan control
 - [HomeAssistant](https://www.home-assistant.io) with [ESPHome Add-on](https://esphome.io/guides/getting_started_hassio) IDE to write and install code on the Atom and interact with the unit
 - Automatations on the Atom Lite (ESP32), written with ESPHome, to make it respond to
-- CO<sub>2</sub>-sensor integrated in HomeAssistant, eg. [Netatmo Healthy Home Coach](https://shop.netatmo.com/nl-nl/aircare/home-coach/homecoach) (this info can appear in HomeKit too, using the HomeAssistant [HomeKit Bridge](https://www.home-assistant.io/integrations/homekit), but it doesn't work directly from HomeKit.
+- CO<sub>2</sub>-sensor integrated in HomeAssistant, e.g. [Netatmo Healthy Home Coach](https://shop.netatmo.com/nl-nl/aircare/home-coach/homecoach) (this info can appear in HomeKit too, using the HomeAssistant [HomeKit Bridge](https://www.home-assistant.io/integrations/homekit), but it doesn't work directly from HomeKit.

 ### CO<sub>2</sub> meten